vortexntnu/vortex-image-processing/YOLO-detect-buoys/README.md

 ## Linting

 Linting improves code quality by ensuring the the codebase does not contain bad-practices.
+Make sure to [install PyLint](https://pypi.org/project/pylint/) globally in order to use CLI.
+Use the command `pylint $(git ls-files '*.py')` in order to lint the files tracked by git.
 PyLint is used as the Python linter in this project.
 Make sure to install the [PyLint extension](https://pypi.org/project/pylint/) for VSCode or [PyLint plugin](https://plugins.jetbrains.com/plugin/11084-pylint) for JetBrains products like Pycharm.
 The rules are saved in the `.pylintrc` files.